-I feel I should warn you that there are parts of this story that may be disturbing but not graphic.
-It is about how a medical team worked together to treat their disaster victims.
+There are parts of this story that may be disturbing but not graphic.
+It is about how a medical team worked together to care for disaster victims.

 Early on the evening of my last day off from work, my husband was watching the news when he urgently called me into the living room.
 There I heard the announcement calling for all available medical staff from any hospital to report to my hospital.
 There had been a disaster and it was not a drill!